 PUBLICATIONS AND FINANCIALS

 For over 40 years, Children’s Aid Foundation of Canada has been committed to improving the lives of children and youth involved in the child welfare system.
 Thanks to our incredible donors, we’re able to reach more children and youth in and from care, and create greater access to the supports they need so they can live full, rich lives.
 In 2017-18, in partnership with our donors and 77 child- and youth-serving agency partners, we supported more than 19,300 vulnerable young people and 4,200 families across Canada.

 Children’s Aid Foundation of Canada is committed to ensuring that a maximum amount of money goes to programs that directly benefit the young people we serve, keeping administrative costs low.
-In 2017-18, administrative and fundraising costs were 24% of total revenues.
+In 2017-18, administrative and fundraising costs were 24% of total revenues (each accounting for 12%).
 For every dollar raised, 77 cents went to programming that supports vulnerable children and youth.
 Our cost of fundraising is on par with what other reputable Canadian fundraising organizations have reported and is well below the CRA’s acceptable ratio of 35 cents per dollar raised.
 Learn more about our work’s reach in our most recent Annual Report below.